mja65/Emu68-Imager/docs/instructions.md

 For OS 3.2.2.1 make sure to use the latest version ADF file if the name does not include version number!
 First are the files from 3.2 distribution then the files from 3.2.2 Update and last the file from 3.2.2.1 Hotfix.

+Select the directory where you placed the files by clicking on **Click to set ADF Path** button.

 |**OS 3.1**               |**OS 3.2.2.1**|
 |Workbench 3.1        |Storage 3.2|
 |Workbench 3.1 Install|Backdrops 3.2|